report

 A source map for COBRA election, COBRA ending, and Marketplace timing boundaries after job-based coverage changes.

-What this report can and cannot tell you
+What this report maps

 HealthPlansGuide is independent and is not a government website.
 This report is a source map for COBRA and Marketplace timing context; verify deadlines, eligibility, and enrollment decisions through official sources, employer plan documents, or licensed help.

-- It can organize official-source questions, timing checks, and documents to gather.
+- Use it to organize official-source questions, timing checks, and documents to gather.

 Methodology